Co-ordinating the Health, Work and Wellbeing initiative

 The Health, Work and Wellbeing initiative is supported by 6 government partners:

 - Health and Safety Executive

 Health and Work Service

-We are introducing a new Health and Work Service in late 2014.
+We are introducing a new Health and Work Service.
 This will provide occupational health advice and support for employees, employers and GPs to help people with a health condition to stay in or return to work.

 There are 2 elements to the service: